Lancashire LGBT Quality Mark

 The core activities of the project included:

-• Ensuring that LGB&T people in Lancashire have a stronger community voice and are visibly represented in local decision making by consulting with LGB&T people on issues that affect them.
+• Ensuring that LGBT people in Lancashire have a stronger community voice by running a series of consultations on issues that affected them – with a total of 965 responses.

-• Working with organisations and service providers in Lancashire to improve their awareness of LGB&T people and adapt their services to become more LGB&T-inclusive.
+• Working with a total of 41 service providers in Lancashire to improve their awareness of LGBT people and adapt their services to become more LGBT-inclusive.

 Stonewall School Champions: